Monday, May 11, 2020

 Above Tetsu Naamura and Jeri Ito at the film's climax.

-The English language version cuts out most of the "Infant Island" natives singing to "Mosura/Mothra" and the audience seeing several different stone tablets, with subtitles explaining what the native language says on each, that really sets the stage for the tablet "Dr. Chujo" uses to get "MosuraMothra" to the airport during the picture's climax.
+The English language version cuts out most of the "Infant Island" natives singing to "Mosura" and "Dr. Chujo" seeing several different stone tablets, with subtitles explaining what the native language says on each.
+Which sets the stage for the tablet "Dr. Chujo" uses to get "Mosura" to the airport during the picture's climax.

-The actual screenplay ending, that was originally shot by Ishiro Honda, to the motion picture takes place near a volcano with "Dr. Chujo" as a hostage of "Neurson/Nelson".
-"Mosura/Mothra" comes to his rescue and flapping her wings sends "Neurson/Nelson" into the volcano.
+The actual screenplay ending, as originally filmed by Ishiro Honda, takes place near a volcano with "Dr. Chujo" as a hostage of "Neurson".
+"Mosura" comes to his rescue, and flapping her wings, sends "Neurson" into the volcano.

-Also, notice, in either version, when "Neurson/Nelson" and his body guard, played by Tetsu Nakamura, are driving through "New Kirk City".
-The audience sees a shot of the interchange between the Los Angeles freeways the 101 and Harbor.
+Also, notice, in either "Mosura", or "Mothra".
+When "Neurson-Clark Nelson" and his henchman, are driving through "New Kirk City".
+The audience sees a shot of the freeway interchange between the Los Angeles's 101 and Harbor freeways.

 "Mosura" was followed by three minor roles.
 Two are set in World War 2 and starred Toshiro Mifune and the other an international spy film.
 Then came a favorite of mine with many titles depending upon the country it was shown in.

 The above title translates as "THIEF".
 Although others translate it as "THE GREAT BANDIT".
 The original Toho Studios production was released in Japan on October 26, 1963.
-However, when I saw it. on March 3, 1965. the American International dubbed version was titled "THE LOST WORLD OF SINBAD".
+However, when I saw it. on March 3, 1965. the American International dubbed version was entitled "THE LOST WORLD OF SINBAD:

 While my English subtitled DVD version, from Toho International, calls the motion picture "THE MAGNIFICENT THIEF" and my reader gets the idea titles mean nothing.